anibalventura/lucky-three/README.md

 Simple lucky game for one player.

-App made following the tutorial [How to Make an App for Beginners (SwiftUI)](https://www.youtube.com/playlist?list=PLMRqhzcHGw1YqPh-ggQHJPAUxdHov_uNJ)

 ## Features
 * Spin button to get random slots.
 * Get 15 credits when match with the same 3 fruits.